hyphacoop/restructuring-futures/README.md

 ## Building with Earthstar

-We use github pages to host prototypes found in the [web folder](https://hyphacoop.github.io/restructuring-futures/web/)
+We use github pages to host prototypes found in the [web folder](https://hyphacoop.github.io/restructuring-futures/web/).
+The active prototype can be found at [hyphacoop.github.io/restructuring-futures](https://hyphacoop.github.io/restructuring-futures/)

-If you want to run the [svelte app](https://github.com/hyphacoop/restructuring-futures/tree/main/svelte-app) locally, you can run the following commands in your terminal after downloading [node](https://nodejs.org/en/).
+If you want to run the [svelte app](https://github.com/hyphacoop/restructuring-futures/tree/main/svelte-app) locally, you can run the following commands in your terminal after downloading [node](https://nodejs.org/en/) and cloning this github repository.

 ```
 cd svelte-app